rajanit2000/wp-smart-flexslider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is Bootstrap Flex Slider plugin.
-Its used for Bootstrao v3x Themes
+Its used for Bootstrap version 3x Themes

 == Description ==

 This is Bootstrap Flex Slider plugin.
 Its used for Bootstrap v3x Themes.
-Its have admin controls options, Navigation and Directions options in admin panel
+Its have admin controls options, Navigation and Directions options in admin panel.

 = Custom Options =